You are here: Urology Textbook > Urologic examinations > Urine culture

-In order to identify a chronic bacterial prostatitis, four separate specimens (4-glass test) are collected and examined microbiologically with urine sediment microscopy and culture.
-Bacterial prostatitis is diagnosed if there is a 10-fold increase in bacteria between VB1/2 and EPS/VB3:
+The four-glass test is used to identify chronic bacterial prostatitis.
+Four specimens are collected and examined microbiologically with urine sediment microscopy and culture.
+Bacterial prostatitis is likely if there is a 10-fold increase in bacteria between VB1/2 and EPS/VB3:

 - The first 10 ml of urine (urethral specimen, VB1)

 - Midstream urine (bladder specimen, VB2)

 - Expressed prostate secret (EPS): standard values are <10 leucocytes per view in high magnification.

 - The first 10 ml of urine after prostatic massage (prostate specimen VB3)